Kimi-Arthur/KifaNet/World/Overview.md

 With our `Link<>` structure, the `tmdb_id` field can be replaced by `tmdb`, which can optionally be fully loaded.
 We can also control whether we need to refresh TV Show object in the case of whether the `tmdb` object is updated (this is pending support).

+## Data separation

+We will definitely separate the information data, but for file storage, it may not be very clear.
+We don't want to put them into user (even our default user Kimily)'s sub paths, but default (or other) user may need to access those files.
+One way to solve this is to have a separate `WorldClient` that can such data, files etc. It may need some extra work to support two clients in one app run.

 ## Linking